 Pilot holes can be drilled to its full extent or half-way through (depth) depending on the purpose.
 Pre-drilling pilot holes reduces the torque required for drilling a large hole in on-go, therefore reduces risk of damaging the drill and the substrate that is being penetrated.
 If very large holes are required, the drilling process may be split into multiple steps until the final size is drilled.

 Oftentimes, very hard or smooth surfaces such as most metals and plastics, fixtures such as self-drilling screws tend to wander during the initial drill and drive process.
-A center-punch can be used pinpoint the exact location prior to creating the pilot hole.
+A center-punch can be used to pinpoint the exact location prior to creating the pilot hole.

 On tough surfaces, hard materials or in wood, pilot holes help prevent splitting or cracking that could result from drilling a larger hole in one go.

-When it comes to drill and fix through tough materials such as hardened steel or hard wood, pre-drilling pilot holes can be a blessing.
-This will eliminate the need for using heaving duty fixings that has to be used to drill through the substrate but can be totally unnecessary to fix the attached material, which is oftentimes just a thin piece of sheet metal or plastic glazing.
-When fixing material to hard wood substrates, drilling a pilot hole can prevent the wood from splintering during the process, as often, you only get one chance at fixing the attachments correctly.
+When it comes to drilling and fixing through tough materials such as hardened steel or hard wood, pre-drilling pilot holes can be a blessing.
+This will eliminate the need for heaving duty fixings that must be used to drill through the substrate but can be totally unnecessary to fix the attached material, which is often just a thin piece of sheet metal or plastic glazing.

 Choosing the right drill bit for a pilot hole is equally important as the pilot hole itself.
 Although important, it is not complicated at all once you have learned the knack of it.
 A pilot hole that is too small can cause the wood to split, which is exactly what you want to prevent.
 Conversely, a hole that is too large won’t provide enough grip for the screw threads, reducing their holding strength.